One-North Eden presents an exciting opportunity to be part of the R&D push in the One-North area, though it does lack in vibrant surroundings.

 While the CBD typically houses knowledge industries such as the legal and banking sectors, one-north caters more towards the science and engineering sectors (the buzzword is tech).
 For the older folks, one-north is perhaps an extension of the dated Science Park (first built in the 1980s) close by.

 During Normanton Park’s launch in January, agents were keen to sell the development’s rentability given its proximity to one-north and the foreign talent pool that ensues.

-Enough on the history lesson, let’s move on to our customary insider tour!
+Enough of the history lesson.
+Let’s move on to our customary insider tour!

 One-North Eden Insider Tour

 The sales gallery for One-North Eden is situated along Biopolis Road, just opposite Nucleos (the geeky folks among us love the aptly named buildings all around – Genome, Chromos, Nanos etc.).
 These are also more modern looking than your typical buildings out there.

 First things first, One-North Eden’s land area is 62,202 square feet in size, so you will need to be realistic in your expectations in terms of the facilities offered.
 Not that it’s shabby, but you won’t find fancy facilities such as a 150m lap pool or 2 tennis courts found in Normanton Park.
 In turn, you do enjoy more privacy here at One-North Eden, which has less than 10% of the number of units at Normanton Park.
 Thankfully, for One-North Eden, the developers have nailed the priorities of buyers in terms of facilities required.

 Entering via Slim Barracks Rise is where you will find the Grand Arrival Courtyard.
 While it’s not all that grand to me, there is a cascading waterfall welcoming you home, which kind of reminds me of the one I saw at Van Holland.
 It’s simple, but it does its job.